 Account Takeovers

 Fake loyalty programmes are another form of phishing scam.
 Customers receive an email supposedly from a brand they know and trust promoting a reward scheme.
 When they click through on it they reach a fake landing page, fully branded and masquerading as the well-known legitimate brand.
-This tactic is known as spoofing.

-Although it’s one of the oldest tricks in the books, spoofing has had plenty of time to evolve more complex methods of lulling visitors into a false sense of security.
-As a result, they’re more convincing than ever.
-A 2021 threat report showed email-based phishing attacks increased by 7.3%.
+Spoofing is one of the oldest tools in a hacker's repertoire.
+But it has had plenty of time to evolve more complex methods of lulling visitors into a false sense of security.
+They’re more convincing and therefore more effective than ever.

 Loyalty Points Hacking